MattRyanCo/simple-urls-legacy/simple-urls-legacy/readme.txt

 == Usage ==

-Simple URLs Legacy adds a new custom post type to your Admin menu, where you can create, edit, delete, and manage URLs.
+Simple URLs Legacy adds a new custom post type to your admin menu, where you can create, edit, delete, and manage URLs.
 It stores click counts in the form of a custom field on that custom post type, so it scales really well.

 And, by avoiding page based redirects, which is the current trend in masking affiliate links, we avoid any issues with permalink conflicts, and therefore avoid any performance issues.

 1. Upload the entire `simple-urls-legacy` folder to the `/wp-content/plugins/` directory
-1. DO NOT change the name of the `simple-urls-legacy` folder
+2. DO NOT change the name of the `simple-urls-legacy` folder
-1. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-1. Navigate to `Settings > Permalinks` and save them.
-Yes, just click save.
+4. Navigate to `Settings > Permalinks`.
+That's it.
+Just open that screen and it saves.
 Trust me.
-1. Navigate to the `Simple URLs` menu
+5. Navigate to the `Simple URLs Legacy` menu
-1. Create a new URL, or manage existing URLs.
+6. Create a new URL, or manage existing URLs.
-1. Publish and use the URLs however you want!
+7. Publish and use the URLs however you want!

 == Frequently Asked Questions ==